Return to Home Return to Overview Mechanical Reference

 Support players should be providing good defensive boon coverage and healing.
 Decima has many strong bursts of damage incoming from various mechanics (Fluxlances, Seismic Crash, Flux Nova), so drops in Protection and insufficient healing can quickly lead to players downing.

-Stability is required at regular intervals, portals are very useful to simplify the split phases (especially for the melee group) and good burst CC is necessary to break Decima’s massive Defiance Bar.
-Due to these requirements, Chronomancer is by far the most played healer on this encounter, though not the only viable one.
+Stability or Aegis are required at regular intervals, portals are very useful to simplify the split phases (especially for the melee group) and good burst CC is necessary to break Decima’s massive Defiance Bar.
+Due to these requirements, Mesmers such as Chronomancer and Troubadour are by far the most played healers, though not the only viable ones.
 Kiters will also greatly benefit from mobility and boon radius, as their subgroup will often have to spread out to do mechanics.

 While there are less strict requirements on the boonDPS and DPS than on the healers, the ranged group will spend a decent amount of time out of melee range and thus it is recommended to use appropriate builds.
 DPS in general should also try to bring sufficient amounts of CC, and boonDPS should bring backup Stability if possible.